What is Revenue?

 Revenue Recognition Principle

-According to the revenue recognition principle in accounting, revenue is recorded when the benefits and risks of ownership have transferred from buyer to seller, or when the delivery of services has been completed.
+According to the revenue recognition principle in accounting, revenue is recorded when the benefits and risks of ownership have transferred from seller to buyer, or when the delivery of services has been completed.

 Notice that this definition doesn’t include anything about payment for goods/services actually being received.
 This is because companies often sell their products on credit to customers, meaning that they won’t receive payment until later.

 When cash payment is finally received later, there is no additional income recorded, but the cash balance goes up, and accounts receivable goes down.